WashU Supplemental Essays 2025-26 Prompts and Tips

 Washington University in St. Louis wants to know about the academic discipline(s) in which you are most interested (or current leanings, if you’re undecided).
 They also want to know why you desire to pursue your studies at their institution.
 Answering both components of this question in less than 200 words is no easy task.
 This one is going to require a fair amount of school-specific research and a good deal of editing in order to tighten up your essay enough to stay under the word count.

-For a deeper dive, let’s examine a list of characteristics of a winning WashU “Why Us?” essay:
+For a deeper dive, let’s examine the questions you’ll want to consider in your quest to writing a winning WashU “Why Us?” essay:

 As you enter the prewriting stage, you’ll want to avoid some common pitfalls that we observe applicants fall into when attacking the WashU “Why Us?” essay.
 We don’t want to label these as “mistakes” (there is nothing inherently wrong with them); they just don’t add any needle-moving value, which is the only goal here!